 - Complete a Special License Plate Application.

-- Contact your local vehicle licensing office to determine the exact cost of your plates, including all licensing and service fees.
+- Contact a vehicle licensing office to find out how much your plates will cost, including all licensing and service fees.

 - Submit your completed application, restored license plates, title, and fees: